2018 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2018-S Native American DCAM Sacagawea Dollar Value

 The Reverse Proof version inverts traditional proof characteristics by featuring frosted fields against mirror-finished design elements, creating a striking visual effect that immediately distinguishes these limited-edition specimens from conventional proof strikes.
+This was the first-ever Reverse Proof Native American Dollar, making it historically unique within the series.

 Standard 2018-S DCAM proofs grading PR-69 typically trade in the $8–$15 range depending on designation labels and market conditions, representing modest premiums above issue price for near-perfect specimens.